 What's next?
 For the latest information about programs which have been identified for review regarding rating using the Title IV-E Clearinghouse ratings, click here: https://preventionservices.abtsites.com/about/faq.

 As leaders in state capitals across the country wrestle with the implications of FFPSA, it is an optimal time for local communities to have a firm grasp of the treatment and service needs of the children and families they serve.
 New EBPs are being added to the approved federal registry each month - and a critical 'next step' is for policy makers, funders, and providers alike to effectively match newly-identified programs with locally-identified needs.

 To that end, Evidence-Based Associates (EBA) is pleased to announce the introduction of a training on "Current Trends and Latest Developments regarding Evidence-Based Programs" that will provide state and community leaders with an orientation to FFPSA - with a focus on the evidence-based programs and community service components - and will feature programs that have been recently identified in the evolving federal registry.

 EBA is dedicated to supporting families and strengthening communities through the high-quality implementation of evidence-based programs (EBPs).
-With its main hub in Central Florida, EBA has nearly 20 years of experience implementing EBPs in multiple statewide projects including Florida, Georgia, Virginia, and the District of Columbia.
+Operating from its main hub in Central Florida, EBA has nearly 20 years of experience implementing EBPs in multiple statewide projects including Florida, Georgia, Virginia, and the District of Columbia.